 Child care will be available for infants - 3 year olds and Children's Worship for 4 year olds - 1st graders.
 See Children to learn more.

-During the Summer, we have one combined worship service at 10:00 am in the Sanctuary.
+During the Summer (starting May 26!), we have one combined worship service at 10:00 am in the Sanctuary.